 (ff) Year of Service.
 The number of 12 month periods of a Participant’s employment with the Company or any of its Subsidiaries (or any of their respective predecessors) as an Employee since his or her most recent hire/re-hire date, which shall be rounded up to the nearest whole number of Years of Service in the event of any partial year.

 3. Eligibility.
-Each Employee who, at the Change in Control, is an Employee that is not the Chief Executive Officer of the Company, Executive Chairman of the Company, President of the Company or an Executive Vice President of the Company.
+Each Employee who, at the Change in Control, is not an executive officer of the Company, as designated by the Board.

 4. Separation Benefits.